marylin13/angularjs-editable-dropdown/README.md

 # angularjs-editable-dropbox
 An bootstrap style dropbox with editable text area.
 The text area content can be binded with ng-model.
+User can choose from dropdown list, or edit the text area.

 # Dependencies
 css